ACADEMIC INTEGRITY POLICY

 - For a summary or paraphrase, show exactly where the source begins and exactly where it ends.

-In its policies and disciplinary procedures, the Touro College and University System will seek to recognize and differentiate its penalties between intentional plagiarism (as defined above) and failure to cite sources properly.
-However, both forms are violations.
+In its policies and disciplinary procedures, the Touro College and University System will seek to recognize and differentiate between intentional plagiarism, as defined above, and failure to cite sources properly (unintentional plagiarism).
+While both forms are violations of the Academic Integrity Policy, a student’s first instance of unintentional plagiarism may only be penalized with a Class C sanction (see sanctions below).

 Cheating on Examinations and Other Class/Fieldwork Assignments

-The Student Code of Academic Integrity at the New York Medical College4 defines cheating as improperly obtaining and/or using unauthorized information or materials to gain an advantage on work submitted for evaluation.
-Providing or receiving assistance unauthorized by the instructors is also cheating.
+Cheating is defined as improperly obtaining and/or using unauthorized information or materials to gain an advantage on work submitted for evaluation.
+Providing or receiving assistance unauthorized by the instructor is also considered cheating.

 Examples of cheating include, but are not limited to: